-It’s an often asked and researched question – can Plastic Surgery really improve your health?
+What are the benefits of plastic surgery?
+It’s an often asked and researched question – can plastic surgery really improve your health?
 If so, how?
 We’ve done a good bit of research and the results are below but first, we created an infographic that, we hope, does a good job of summarizing our findings.
 Check it out, and then read up on the details below the infographic.
 We’d love to hear your thoughts on this and, of course, feel free to share this article and this infographic as you see fit.

 Why have Plastic Surgery?

 Most people entertain the idea of having Plastic Surgery in an effort to improve their physical appearance.
 During the decision making process, the positive health benefits to be obtained usually take a back seat to just “looking better”.

 Of particular interest, for those considering a plastic surgery procedure or if you’ve already decided to move forward, please take a look at: “How to prepare for plastic surgery“.

 To fully consider this, we should ensure a common understanding of “health”.
 By this, we mean more than just physical health: we also refer to mental, emotional, intellectual, social and even occupational health.
 Your plastic surgeon will most likely agree with that.
 When we take into account these various aspects of Health, then you can see that the various forms of Plastic Surgery can and do have a definite positive impact on the patient’s health.
 It’s been said that Plastic Surgery won’t add years to your life, but will add life to your years.
 This is a pleasant thought, but given the below items, there is a good chance that Plastic Surgery can, in fact, add years to the life of some patients.

 A few examples of how specific Plastic Surgery procedures can improve the patient’s health: